Odisha declares some areas of Balasore as containment zones

 However, the lockdown restrictions will continue to be in force at these places and people would have to adhere to the guidelines, he said.
 Three places in Bhadrak - Puruna Bazaar, Charampa and Erein had been declared as containment zones after three persons tested positive for COVID-19 in the town.
 Containment restrictions have earlier been lifted from Puruna Bazaar area on April 15, sources said.

-At present, containment restrictions are continuing in at least five areas in state capital Bhubaneswar - Surya Nagar, Bomikhal, Satya Nagar, Sunarpada and Kapila Prasad.
+At present, containment regulationsare remain in force in at least five areas in state capital Bhubaneswar - Surya Nagar, Bomikhal, Satya Nagar, Sunarpada and Kapila Prasad.
 Of the total 61 coronavirus cases in the state so far, 46 were reported from Bhubaneswar.
 This apart, the containment zone, also remain in force in different places of Puri, Ganjam, Jajpur and Kendrapara districts.

 Odisha has so far reported 61 Covid cases.
 While 24 patients have been cured, a 72-year-old man from Bhubaneswar has died of the disease..